-Prioritization 4: General Selection (assessing total incentive value of eligible projects within this bucket) Attribute: Definition: Score: EJC Located within a qualifying ILSFA environmental justice community (EJC) 2 Income- Eligible community Located within a qualifying ILSFA Income-Eligible community 2 MWBE An Approved Vendor, Approved Vendor Aggregator, or an Approved Vendor Designee (if the Designee is the entity submitting the project Application) that is registered with a public or non-public third-party certifying body approved by ComEd and Ameren Illinois, including but not limited to the National Minority Supplier Development Council and its regional affiliates, and the Women's Business Enterprise National Council and its regional affiliates.
+Prioritization 4: General Selection (assessing total incentive value of eligible projects within this bucket) Attribute: Definition: Score: EJC Located within a qualifying ILSFA environmental justice community (EJC) 2 IE community Located within a qualifying ILSFA IE community 2 MWBE An Approved Vendor, Approved Vendor Aggregator, or an Approved Vendor Designee (if the Designee is the entity submitting the project Application) that is registered with a public or non-public third-party certifying bodyies approved by ComEd and Ameren Illinois, including but not limited to, the National Minority Supplier Development Council and its regional affiliates, and the Women's Business Enterprise National Council and its regional affiliates.
 An Approved Vendor, Approved Vendor Aggregator, or Approved Vendor Designee who has demonstrated for the applicable project contractual commitments with MWBE subcontractors of 50% or more of the proposed REC contract value.
-The contractual commitments 2 Anchor Type must be met prior to energization.
-Anchor is a Non-Profit and Public Facilities.
-The anchor institution must provide an LOI, and the anchor tenant subscription must be at least 10% of the project size and not more than 40% of the project size.
-2 Energy Sovereignty Project has the Energy Sovereignty Feature 2 Project host Additional, if the Anchor Non-Profit and Public Facilities is also the project host.
-0.75 Critical Service Provider Additional, if the Anchor Non-Profit and Public Facilities is also a critical service provider (CSP).
-0.5

-Total possible score: 11.25
+The contractual commitments must be met prior to energization.
+2 Anchor Type Anchor is a NP/PF.
+The anchor institution must provide an LOI, and the anchor tenant subscription must be at least 10% of project size, and not more than 40% of project size.
+2 Energy Sovereignty Project has the Energy Sovereignty Feature 2 Project host Additional if the Anchor NP/PF is also the project host.
+0.75 Critical Service Provider Additional if the Anchor NP/PF is also a critical service provider (CSP).
+0.5 Total possible se core: 11.25